DorisEM/Coding_Challenge/README.md

 # Coding_Challenge

-This application is developed using Spring Boot for the backend (API) services, and React for the frontend user interface.
+This application is developed using Spring Boot for the backend (API) services, H2 as in-memory database and React for the frontend user interface.

 Please ensure that you have:
 - Java installed for running the Spring Boot application.